Cedar Rapids Business Lawyer

 One of Your Most Important Decisions

-Because of the ubiquity of legal issues, some of which only a lawyer can see, your lawyer is one of the most crucial members of your business team.
-Choosing the right one is critical.
+Because of the ubiquity of legal issues, some of which only a lawyer can see, your attorney is one of the most crucial members of your business team.
+Choosing the right Cedar Rapids business attorney is critical.
 I am comfortable being compared to other lawyers, due to my reputation among my peers in the legal profession:

 - I am rated “Distinguished” by Martindale-Hubbell, the world’s top international directory of attorneys.